vgavro/samsung-mdc/README.md

 ```
 Usage: samsung-mdc [OPTIONS] TARGET network_ap_config SSID PASSWORD

-  Add new SSID info to device connection history with its password
+  Add new SSID info to device connection history with its password.

+  Note: device may change network and response may not be received.

 Data:
   SSID      str